-Alfred Munnings (1878-1959), Epsom Downs - City and Suburban Day, 1919, 79.4 × 128.3 cm, Tate
+Alfred Munnings (1878-1959), Epsom Downs - City and Suburban Day, 1919, 79.4 × 128.3 cm, Tate Augustus John (1878-1961), Woman Smiling, 1908-9, 221 x 123.8 cm, Tate

-- This is by Alfred Munnings.
-He had no particular love of the Romani way of life.
+- · A quick comment on painting Romanis. - This is by Alfred Munnings who often painted scenes of Romani life but he had no particular love of their way of life.
 He made sketches at the Epsom Spring Meeting in 1919, and painted this in Hampshire the following autumn.
 Yet, it is an accurate portrayal of a Romani camp.
 Augustus spent his life interested in the Romani, in fact he learnt the language and was later President of the Gypsy Lore Society, but his gypsy is Dorelia posing as a gypsy.
 He complained that when he asked gypsies to sit for him they would adopt a pose. - Munnings did love horses and is regarded as one of England's finest painters of horses.
 He grew up around horses in Norfolk and attended the Norwich School of Art.
 He painted many scenes of horses such as his series of paintings and studies of the racing at Epsom and at Newmarket and he also often painted gypsies and horses.
 In this painting the people seem static and all the personality and energy is centred on the horse.
 Munnings received a number of prestigious commissions during the First World War and after the war he became wealthy from further commissions.
+He became President of the Royal Academy in 1944 and he represented the old school.
+He is best known for his speech at the Royal Academy listened to live by millions on the radio when he drunkenly claimed Cézanne, Matisse and Picasso had corrupted art.
+A few years later he tried in vain to bring a police prosecution against Stanley Spencer for obscenity.